 New York City is a gold mine of unique photography locations.
 From world famous buildings and landmarks to mind blowing skylines and interior architecture, NYC is an adventure playground for beginners and professional photographers alike.

-After 3 months of living in New York, step counts in the 100’s of thousands, snapping in sun, rain, snow and darkness – we have created a 60+ strong list of the best places to take pictures in NYC.
+After 3 months of living in New York City in Winter, step counts in the 100’s of thousands, snapping in sun, rain, snow and darkness – we have created a 60+ strong list of the best places to take pictures in NYC.
 You will find a map of all locations and photography tips to help you prepare effectively.

-So, if you’re planning a visit to NYC and want to find some of the best, most symbolic and most unique photography locations in town, get your camera charging, clear off those SD cards and read on!
+So, if you’re planning a NYC itinerary and want to find some of the best, most symbolic and most unique photography locations in town, get your camera charging, clear off those SD cards and read on!

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*